 If you don't meet the minimum entry, didn't complete year 12, or haven't studied in a while; we encourage you to enrol in the following entry pathways:

-The Office of Indigenous Student Services (OISS) Academic Support team provides high-level support and assistance to Aboriginal and Torres Strait Islander students.
+The Indigenous Student Support team provides high-level support and assistance to Aboriginal and Torres Strait Islander students.

 The team can provide assistance with admissions, academic support, pastoral care, advocacy and referral to mainstream CDU support services.